KRISHNA EXAMINES A PICTURE OF HIS BELOVED: folio from The Rasikapriya of Keshav Das

 A handbook for interpreting dreams, the Sakunavali was a unique commission from the Mewar court.
 It promised to unveil the mysteries of seemingly inexplicable phenomena.
 The omen of a parrot is one of the most auspicious one could receive.
 It also augers good fortune and financial gains, constant prosperity and foreign travel.

-A FOLIO FROM A BARAMASA SERIES - THE MONTH OF MAGHA (JANUARY/FEBRUARY)
+A PAINTING FROM A BARAMASA SERIES - THE MONTH OF MAGHA (JANUARY/FEBRUARY)

-Other Folios from this Series: Victoria and Albert Museum, London, British Museum, London, National Museum of Scotland, Edinburgh.
+Other Folios from this Series: V&A, British Museum, National Museum of Scotland Edinburgh, Pvt.
+Collection, Germany.

 FOLIO FROM A BHAGAVATA PURANA SERIES